mbloch/mapshaper/README.md

 Mapshaper is a program for simplifying cartographic lines while preserving the topological relationships between adjacent polygons and intersecting polyline paths.

 This software was inspired by the original mapshaper program, which I wrote at the University of Wisconsin, Madison in 2006-2007.
-That version is still available online at mapshaper.com.
+That version is still available [here](http://mapshaper.com/test/MapShaper.swf).

 The new mapshaper was rewritten from scratch in JavaScript and improves on the original version in a few ways.
 The old mapshaper sent data to a server to be processed; the new version does all its processing locally, so the program can be used offline and user data stays private.
 The new version has a better algorithm for topology processing.
 And there is a non-interactive script in addition to the web-based tool.